CHAPTER 6

 "And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And power was given unto them over the fourth part of the earth, to kill with the sword, and with hunger, and with death, and with the beasts of the earth."

-According to Webster's Dictionary, pale means to have color reduced, feeble, or frail.
+According to Webster's Dictionary, "pale" means to have color reduced, be feeble, or frail.
 According to Healthline, paleness can be due to low blood flow.
-It can also occur due to emotions.
-Have you ever heard of that saying: 'Pale as a ghost'?
-This is where it comes from.
-Verywell Health describes pale symptoms as a possible 'Vasovagal Syncope'.
-They say paleness can occur when 'your body reacts strongly to a trigger such as fear, heat exposure, or emotional distress'.
+Paleness can also occur due to emotions.
+Have you ever heard of saying: 'pale as a ghost'?
+This is where that saying comes from.
+Paleness can occur when a body reacts strongly to a trigger such as fear, heat exposure, or emotional distress.
 Anxiety can also cause paleness.
-Paleness can cause some people to faint, just like it is defined in Webster's Dictionary...'faint'.
-This 'pale horse' is going to cause major health problems.
+Paleness can cause some people to faint.
+This "pale" horse is going to cause major health problems.
 Have you ever seen a person on their deathbed?
-They can look very pale.
-Death is on this "pale horse".
+They can look very "pale".

-The name of the antichrist that sits on the Pale Horse is Death.
+The Antichrist will sit on the "pale" horse of Death.
 Our verse says: "...and his name that sat on him was Death".
-The other 'horses' contributed to death, but the Pale Horse brings death.
-In other words, the Pale Horse is going to do just what this verse says: "...power was given...to kill".
+The other horses contribute to death, but when the Antichrist sits on the "pale" horse he will bring death.
+In other words, the "pale" horse is going to do just what this verse says: "...power was given...to kill".
 This verse even tells us how many he is going to kill.
-A fourth part of the whole earth will die!
+A "fourth part" of the whole earth will die during the Tribulation Period!
 That is a lot.
-Every fourth person you know will die.
-Every fourth member of your family will die.
-I'm not saying the fourth one.
-I am saying if you have twelve people in your family, then three of them will die.
-If your town has 25,000 people, then 6,250 will die!
-In the United States alone in 2024, there are approximately 341,338,695 people.
-When one fourth of them die, that will equal to about 85,334,673 deaths!
+Every fourth person will die.
+If there are twelve people in a family, then three of them could die.
+If a town has 25,000 people, then 6,250 of them may die!

-How is this rider, that is named 'Death', going to kill a fourth part of the earth?
-Our verse tells us how.
+How is this rider, that is named 'Death', controlled by the Antichrist, going to kill a fourth part of the earth?
+Our verse even tells us how.
 Remember, Revelation is to reveal, not to conceal.
-Here are the four ways we are told that he is going to use: "to kill with the sword, and with hunger, and with death, and with the beasts of the earth".
-Notice that the fourth beast shows John the fourth horse, and the fourth rider uses four powers to kill a fourth part of the earth.
-Remember that the number four demonstrates that we need to have faith in God.
-People desperately need faith in God, especially during this time.
+Here are the four ways we are told that the "pale" horse is going to use to kill people: "with the sword, and with hunger, and with death, and with the beasts of the earth".
+Notice that the "FOURTH" beast shows John the fourth horse, and the fourth rider.
+The "pale" horse uses four powers to kill a fourth part of the earth.
+The number four demonstrates that we need to have faith in God.
+People desperately need faith in God, especially during the End Times.
 However, there will be very few people that will have faith.
 Jesus, Himself, asks the question: "...when the Son of man (Jesus) cometh, shall He find faith on the earth?"
 (Luke 18:8).
 When the Lord comes back, will He find faith?
+Most people will just 'go with the flow'.

 God also makes it very clear that we know what the four weapons are that the antichrist is going to use during this time.
 We understand what the sword means.
-It represents war and bloodshed even among each other.
+It represents war and bloodshed even against each other.
 We understand hunger.
-We know that food is going to become scarce, extremely scarce.
+We know that food is going to become scarce ... extremely scarce.
 People will die from lack of food.
 Third, is with death.
 This could be natural death or death due to the circumstances.
 The fourth weapon is 'with the beasts of the earth".
 We are seeing this more and more everyday as we near the End Times.
 Yesterday on the news, there were two young men attacked by a mountain lion on a normal hiking trail.
-One man was killed and the other suffered severe injuries.
-There are more accounts of alligators eating people in Florida and other such like areas.
-A man died from a snake bite.
-The list of animals becoming more vicious grows as we near the Rapture.
+One man was killed and the other man suffered severe injuries.
+There are increasing accounts of alligators killing people in Florida and other such like areas.
+One man died from a snake bite.
+The list of animals becoming more vicious grows worse as we near the Rapture.
 Soon we will be taken out of here if we have accepted Christ as our Saviour.
-Everyone else will be left here to experience even more frequent, severe attacks from the 'beasts of the earth'.
+Everyone else will be left behind to experience even more frequent, severe attacks from the 'beasts of the earth'.

-We are also told in this verse who follows Death, "...and Hell followed with him".
-During this time of the Pale horse, most of the people who die will be taken directly to 'Hell'.
+We are also told in this verse who follows "Death", "...and Hell followed with him".
+During this time of the "Pale" horse, most of the people who die will be taken directly to 'Hell'.
 Hell follows Death.
 Jesus preached more on Hell than He did on Heaven.
 He wants to warn us that this is a very serious matter.
-If people don't want to believe that Hell is real, then they won't worry about being saved.
-The Lord does not want anyone to go there, that is why He warns us about it all through the Bible.
+Many people don't want to believe that Hell is real.
+This belief interferes with people being saved and going to Heaven.
+The Lord does not want anyone to go to Hell.
+The Lord knows that Hell is indeed a very real place.
+This is why He warns us about it all through the Bible.
 There is a particular incident that Jesus talks about in Luke 16.
 Please note that this is not a parable.
 This was a very real event.
 Proper names were never used in parables.
-This was a real account that Jesus knew about and He wanted to share it with us so we can warn others.
-If there wasn't a real Hell, then we wouldn't have nothing to be warned about.
+This is a real account that Jesus knew, and He wanted to share it with us so we can warn others.
+If there wasn't a real Hell, then we wouldn't have anything to be warned about.
 But Jesus warns us about Hell all through His Word.
 When you truly love someone, you warn them because you don't want them or anyone to spend eternity in Hell.
 Here is the true account told by Jesus in Luke 16:19-21.
 This is a long passage, but worth it.
 The words are written in red because they are the Jesus' own words:

 This account that Jesus gives us here in Luke 16 tells us many things.
 First, it verifies that Hell is very real.
 It also shows us that people can see, feel, and reason mentally in Hell.
 People in Hell can also be very concerned about their loved ones who have not died yet.
-We are also told that people from Hell cannot get out, nor go to heaven.
+We are also told that people from Hell cannot get out of Hell, nor go to Heaven.
 People with the Lord cannot go and help those in Hell.
 But most importantly, the Lord says twice in this passage that people need to hear Moses and the prophets.
-That means to read the Bible.
-The Bible was not complete during this time period, but they did have the laws of Moses and the prophets.
-People had the Old Testament which also tells of Christ.
+That means the Bible.
+The Bible was not complete during this time period, but they did have the laws of Moses and the prophets ... the Old Testament scriptures.
+People had the Old Testament which tells of Christ, Heaven, and Hell.
 Today we have the completed, wonderful Word of God.
 People need to read and study it.
 People need to be saved.
-People need to accept Christ as their own personal Saviour.
-Then, saved people should want to tell others how to be saved and warn them of Hell.
-God does not send anyone to Hell, but He does expect us to make the choice.
-People have the responsibility to accept the Lord as their Saviour to forgive their sins.
-People have the choice of not accepting Christ.
-If anyone does not choose to accept Jesus as their Saviour, then they have chosen Hell.
-There is nothing anyone can do about it after they die.
-It's too late.
-This Pale horse with Death following is not to be taken lightly.
-This is the Fourth Seal.
+They need to accept Christ as their own personal Saviour.

 VERSE 9: (Chapter 6)